9 Spider Plant Benefits (Scientifically Proven)

 3. Lead Tolerance and Removal

-In fact, there was this study that found out that spider plants could actually thrive in soils with as much as 500 mg of lead per kilogram of dry soil.
+In fact, a study found that spider plants could thrive in soils with as much as 500 mg of lead per kilogram of dry soil.

 But wait, there’s more!
 Another study discovered something really interesting about spider plants.
 It turns out they could be like nature’s little helpers for cleaning up lead-contaminated soil.